-This week, we’ve got another great episode about the next step in building a team: bringing on full time employees.
+This week, we’ve got another great episode on tips for growing a team.
+We are talking about the next step in building a team: bringing on full time employees.
 Before you run away, hear me out!
 Although I know you may not be in the place to be making these hires right now, you will be one day.
 And setting up a strong foundation now will make all the difference when you are ready to start making those hires!
 Last week, we talked about how to prep for building a team, so I think this is another great foundational piece you need when building the team of your dreams!

 Before we dive into all of that though, I want to share my new FREE guide with you: My $3K Mini Sessions Blueprint.
 It’s a step-by-step guide of what to do to make $3,000 on your next mini sessions… all on ONE date.
 Whether you’ve hit that goal before or just want to see if there’s other ideas to try, grab this free guide.
 It’s jam packed with tons of great information for you!
 And now… back to our topic of the day: bringing on full time employees!